mathias-hojgaard/theanogeometry/README.md

 source bin/activate
 pip install numpy scipy theano jupyter matplotlib multiprocess sklearn
 ```
-If you don't use a virtual environment, be make sure that you are actually using Python 3, e.g. use pip3 instead of pip.
+If you don't use a virtual environment, make sure that you are actually using Python 3, e.g. use pip3 instead of pip.

 Start jupyter notebook as in
 ```